slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

    - may support in the future with some modification to the rule info structure

 The value of ```tokenType``` is an empty string for the following context.
  * Current cursor position is in a non-css/non-less document
- * Current cursor position is within a not-yet-supported or unsupported context
+ * Current cursor position is within a not-yet-supported or unsupported context [examples](#notsupported)
- * Current cursor position is within an invalid context
+ * Current cursor position is inside an invalid context [examples](#invalid)

 ###Default values of rule information###
 If the cursor is in a non-css/non-less document, or inside the unsupported context of a css/less document a rule info with the following values is returned.